prooph/event-store/docs/event_store.md

 Prooph Event Store is the central component of this package.
 If you are familiar with doctrine you can compare it with doctrine's EntityManager.
-However, Prooph Event Store is especially designed to add an centralized, event-driven system on top of different low level event stream persistence adapters.
+However, Prooph Event Store is especially designed to add a centralized, event-driven system on top of different low level event stream persistence adapters.
 The event-driven store is the unique selling point of prooph/event-store compared to other libraries.
 So let's directly jump into it and see what you can do with it.